 College graduates in the Class of 2013 are exiting their higher education burdened with more debt than any other generation before them.

-Our Los Angeles bankruptcy lawyers understand that researchers at Fidelity learned that the average new grad has somewhere between $30‚000 and $35‚000 in student loan debt.
+Our Woodland Hills bankruptcy lawyers understand that researchers at Fidelity learned that the average new grad has somewhere between $30‚000 and $35‚000 in student loan debt.
 Twenty years ago‚ the average college student was accruing about half that amount.

 The biggest reason are private and federal loans‚ but leftover credit card debt caused a major money hangover as well.
 Cards are typically used by college students to cover the basic living expenses they can’t afford because they are spending the majority of the time hitting the books.
 Even those who work part-time on the side don’t make nearly enough to dent their debt before they earn their diploma.

 The average student has about $3‚00 in credit card debt‚ though many reports having accrued much more.